minkaotic/front-end-notes/notes/OAuth-IdentityServer-Notes.md

 ## OAuth & OpenID Connect
 Both are protocols stipulating how to build APIs such that they can be accessed to retrieve data in a common and secure manner.

-- **[OAuth 2.0](https://oauth.net/2/)** is a token-based security protocol.
+**[OAuth 2.0](https://oauth.net/2/)** is a token-based security protocol.
 It is the industry-standard protocol for authorisation, focusing on client developer simplicity while providing specific authorisation flows for web apps, desktop apps, mobile devices IoT devices.
 It's *not backwards compatible* with older versions of OAuth.
+Examples of different authorisation flows supported by OAuth 2.0:
+- POST to authorisation server to request a new access token
+- redirect to enter user name and password, then redirect back to original website
+- provide credentials that identify software to retrieve access

-- **[OpenID Connect](https://openid.net/connect/)** complements OAuth 2.0, by providing a simple identity layer on top of it, which allows clients to:
+**[OpenID Connect](https://openid.net/connect/)** complements OAuth 2.0, by providing a simple identity layer on top of it, which allows clients to:
 - verify the identity of an end-user based on the authentication performed by an authorisation server
 - obtain basic profile information about the end-user

 ### Authentication vs. Authorisation
 - Authorisation is about gaining access (to certain resources / to data / to a building etc.)